 The entire team here at Waunakee Manor has taken on the important and noble task of caring or vulnerable elderly and disabled members of our community.
 Frail elders have a significantly increased health risk if they are exposed to COVID-19.
 We take this responsibility very seriously.
 We here at Waunakee Manor are working diligently and have consistently followed the requirements set forth by the Centers for Medicare and Medicaid Services (CMS).

 During this unprecedented time, the overall wellness of our residents and staff is of tantamount importance.
 In early March, we began introducing precautions at Waunakee Manor that were designed to limit exposure to COVID-19 before DHS issued the “Safer at Home” order.
 We have been carefully monitoring our residents and staff since then.
 If either residents or staff began exhibiting symptoms, we have had them tested immediately and isolated until results were returned.
-Thus far, all the tests have come back negative.
 We will continue to follow this policy.
 In the event we have a resident or employee test positive for COVID-19, we would expect to conduct facility wide testing.

 Please know that we are here to support our wonderful residents, their families, and their friends.
 We will continue to find ways to help you have meaningful interactions with your loved one.

 If you have additional questions, we encourage you to contact Susan Ohm or Katie Prellwitz.

 As we enter May, please continue to check here and our posted links for the latest updates.
 We continue to follow the Department of Health Services recommendations during the pandemic.